joinpursuit/Pursuit-Core-Web-Unit-1-Exercises-By-Topics/README.md

 ```

 ### marioStairs
 You are one of the early developers of the now famous Super Mario Bros video game.
 You are in charge of writing a JavaScript program that builds the stairs Mario will use to jump over obstacles and reach the castle in the text based video game prototype.
-[Shigeru Miyamoto](https://en.wikipedia.org/wiki/Shigeru_Miyamoto) asks you to implement a function `marioStairs(nSteps)` that will build the a stair case of `nSteps` number of steps.
+[Shigeru Miyamoto](https://en.wikipedia.org/wiki/Shigeru_Miyamoto) asks you to implement a function `marioStairs(nSteps)` that will build a stair case of `nSteps` number of steps.

 **Function signature**: `marioStairs(nSteps: number) → undefined`